yuanchenyang/personal-website/blog/_posts/2026-05-01-automatic-theorem-proving.md

 %}

 Those failures suggested that the agent needed a tighter loop.
-Exploration was allowed, but its progress has to be summarized in a written blueprint.
+Exploration was allowed, but its progress had to be summarized in a written blueprint.
 Lean formalization was allowed, but only after the proof idea was clear enough to survive translation.
 It also seemed important to have the agent keep a log of which subgoals were proved, abandoned, or still blocking the argument.